Proof of George Andrews's and David Robbins's q-TSPP Conjecture: 4 .5em The Nostos

 To certify that $c_{n,n}=1$ for all $n\geq 1$, we provide a recurrence in the annihilating ideal of $c_{n,j}$ which is of the special form

 By virtue of the substitution $j\mapsto n$, it translates into a recurrence for the diagonal sequence~$c_{n,n}$.
-This recurrence contains the annihilating operator $S_n-1$ of the constant sequence~$1$ as a (right) factor, and therefore, after checking $c_{1,1}=c_{2,2}=\cdots=c_{7,7}=1$, it can be concluded that $c_{n,n}=1$ for all~$n$.
+It is a relatively cheap computation to check that this recurrence contains the operator $S_n-1$ annihilating the constant sequence~$1$ as a (right) factor.
+This fact implies that $c_{n,n}$ and the constant sequence~$1$ both satisfy the same seventh-order recurrence.
+Therefore, after checking $c_{1,1}=c_{2,2}=\cdots=c_{7,7}=1$ and observing that $p_7(q,q^n,q^n)\neq0$ for all $n\in\set N$, it can be concluded that $c_{n,n}=1$ for all~$n$.

 Similarly, we showed that $c_{n,0}=0$ for all $n\geq 1$ and that $c_{n,j}=0$ for all $j>n$.
 This knowledge greatly simplifies the following proofs of the summation identities.